SahujMehta/CS560ProjectLaneLineDetection/README.md

 ### Sahuj Mehta
 ---
 ## Abstract
 &emsp; Lane line detection is a pivotal component in the development of autonomous vehicles, serving as a a path planning tool to enable lateral controls.
-The task itself is difficult in comparison to autnomous longitudinal controls which have been around since 1999 in the form of daptive cruise control.
+The task itself is difficult in comparison to autonomous longitudinal controls which have been around since 1999 in the form of adaptive cruise control.
 This project was undertaken on behalf of UA's EcoCAR team focusing specifically on evaluating sensors and implementing lane centering for a 2023 Cadillac Lyriq.
-Considering the computational constraints of the team added hardware and the budghe, the project evaluates the feasibility of utilizing front facing cameras and LiDAR sensors for the task.
+Considering the computational constraints of the team added hardware and the budget, the project evaluates the feasibility of utilizing front facing cameras and LiDAR sensors for the task.
 The study also investigates a hybrid approach in which the two are both cameras and LiDARs are used.
 The analysis was conducted using MATLAB, Simulink, CARLA, and ROS.
 MATLAB and Simulink were used for the car's logic, CARLA to simulate the car, and ROS served as the bridge between them.
 There performance was evaluated using MATLAB performance profiler along with simulation results.
-The ultimate conclusion of the project was that unless there is a specific other need for a LiDAR, using a camera would be the most efficent method in terms of both cost and also computational complexity.
+The ultimate conclusion of the project was that unless there is a specific other need for a LiDAR, using a camera would be the most efficient method in terms of both cost and also computational complexity.

 ## Introduction
 &emsp;One of the most pressing challenges faced in the journey to self-driving cars, is lane detection.
 While identifying roads is a trivial task for humans, it is a far more difficult task for autonomous vehicles.
 The goal of lane line detection is primarily to serve as a path planning tool as well as a safety tool for lateral control systems in autonomous vehicles.
 There are many obstacles that must be overcome when implementing such a system, including the different road line types, edges without lines, different road materials, lighting conditions, and environmental hazards.
 Implementing a system that takes into account these factors is crucial, so that a high enough safety threshold can be achieved to make the system a viable product.